It is irresponsible to pay a bank "back".

 They are the big government, even as their politician lackies rant against "big government" to dupe the money-loving masses.

 But this system has been the foundation of our civilization for centuries, so it must be okay, huh?
 It's tradition, after all!

 Let's look at simple reality.
 You never had a debt to me in the first place, and I never gave or even lent you anything but a bad check!
 Ask yourself this: how can it be moral to even consider paying me “back”?
 But you must also consider it was foolish to ask me for a loan in the first place.
-You must now find out what responsibility and reality is and to whom you’re really supposed to pay back.
+You must now find out what responsibility and reality is.
+If you are in debt, who are you in debt to?

 The ancient religions (Judaism, Hinduism, Buddhism, Christianity, and Islam) and philosophers did not talk about reducing interest.
 They spoke of abolishing interest!
 They saw the obvious: making profit on nothing is criminal.
 It will invariably evolve into fractional reserve banking, counterfeiting, as is rampant right now.

 I'm not talking any hidden conspiracy theories here.
 Every banker and economist knows, logically, mathematically, that your loan did not come from any bank.
 Your loan came from the backs of the working class, from the poor, and it came from your natural environment.
 If you erase the illusion of money and simply look at goods and services, this becomes crystal clear.

 You did not borrow any goods from the bank.
 You borrowed goods when you purchased goods with the bad check given to you by the bank.
 You traded nothing for something.